|Born||Tarcisius Malan George Silundika|

 |Political party||Zimbabwe African People's Union|

-George attended Empandeni Mission for his primary education.
-He then attended St Francis' College, Marianhill, Natal in 1945.
-He then enrolled at Fort Hare in South Africa but was expelled the following year for political activism.
-In 1954 he enrolled at Pius XII University College, Roma in Basutoland (now Lesotho) but was forced to leave after one year due to lack of funds.
+Secondary: St Francis' College, Marianhill, Natal in 1945.
+1951 - Fort Hare Eastern Cape.
+Expelled the following year for political activism.
+1954 - enrolled at Pius XII University College, Roma in Basutoland (now Lesotho) but was forced to leave after one year due to lack of funds.

 George Silundika taught for two years at Empandeni Secondary School before joining the Federal Broadcasting Corporation in 1958.
-He then joined the University College of Rhodesia (now University of Zimbabwe), where he worked as a Research Assistant in the Department of African Studies.
+He then joined the University of Rhodesia, where he worked as a Research Assistant in the Department of African Studies.

 George was a founder-member of the NDP and was elected Secretary General at the party's first congress in November 1960 after leading a 'march of 7 000' in July of the same year.
 He travelled to London with Joshua Nkomo, where he was adviser to the NDP delegation at the constitutional review conferences held in London in December 1960.
 George was also a member of the Southern Rhodesia Constitutional Conference held in February 1961.